wimbledonconcerthall/website/pages/community/index.md

 ---
 title: "Community"
+template: community
 ---

-## Education
+## Community

-“There’s a lotof stuff that happens around music that is exciting.
-It’s going to bring joy to the community, pride to the community.
-It’s part of the community” - Frank Gehry

 Wimbledon and Merton currently present separate communities waiting for the opportunities presented the cultural hub to come together.
-The Trust will work closely in collaboration with Merton Music Foundation - an Arts Council Music Education hub - to bring striking opportunities to Merton school children
+The Trust will work closely in collaboration with Merton Music Foundation - an Arts Council Music Education hub - to bring striking opportunities to Merton school children.

 ‘The Kids Get Involved...
 It opens doors in their minds’